Discussion with Scientist Pekka Puolasmaa and Project Manager Tuomas Nikula.

 6. What are the requirements for AAV vector Fill and Finish?

-The manufacture of the Final Drug Product involves filling AAVs into vials, visual inspection, labelling and packaging.
-Fill and Finish of AAV vectors is performed in dedicated rooms that fulfil BSL 2 requirements.
+The manufacture of the Final Drug Product involves filling AAVs into vials, visual inspection, labeling, and packaging.
+Fill and Finish of AAV vectors are performed in dedicated rooms that fulfill BSL 2 requirements.
 BSL 2 facilities include enhanced safety measures, and access to the facility is restricted and monitored.
 Personnel working at the BSL 2 filling line are expected to take extra care with safety precautions and cleanliness.
 Does Biovian also provide Fill and Finish of AAVs for its clients?
-“Yes we do – it is one of our core competences,” Dr Nikula answers.
+“Yes we do – it is one of our core competencies,” Puolasmaa answers.
 “Biovian’s automated aseptic filling line for AAVs is validated for up to 1000 vials per batch.
 The finished AAV vials may either be kept in intermediate storage at Biovian or be directly shipped to the clinic, once the batch has been released by one of our qualified persons.”

 7. How long does it take to produce AAV vectors?

-According to Dr Nikula, the time needed for AAV vector production depends on various factors, such as the selected cell line, the cultivation and bioreactor type, the optimized lysis method, and the purification process and upscaling.
+According to Puolasmaa, the time needed for AAV vector production depends on various factors, such as the selected cell line, the cultivation, and bioreactor type, the optimized lysis method, and the purification process and upscaling.
 “Some steps in upstream and downstream process development can be performed in parallel to speed up the process.
 While there is no one-size-fits-all solution, an estimated time frame from GMP plasmid production to formulation and QC-testing is illustrated in the picture below.”

 AAV vectors are considered attractive vehicles for gene therapy because of their safety profile and effective gene delivery to a broad range of dividing and non-dividing cells.
 The production of AAV vectors requires access to quality plasmids of three types for triple transfection.
-In the above Dr Nikula and Dr Heikkilä have described how Biovian’s platform approach to AAV production addresses many of the important steps in AAV manufacturing.
+In the above Project Manager, Tuomas Nikula, and Scientist, Pekka Puolasmaa have described how Biovian’s platform approach to AAV production addresses many of the important steps in AAV manufacturing.
 They emphasize that any platform approach should be flexible enough to accommodate several types of AAV vectors.
 The optimized AAV production platform of Biovian is designed to generate AAV preparations of high purity, enriched for capsids with full vector genomes while minimizing the number of empty capsids.
 Appropriate analytical methods are needed throughout the process for the demonstration of factors that are essential for product safety.